shawnsandy/backstory/README.md

 ### Demo usage

 Backstory comes with a prebuilt sample of the application that you can use to demo its functionalities and features.
+Dive the code for examples on how to integrate backstory in your app (tutorials coming soon).

 - Once installed you can view and create articles by visiting `yourapp.com/stories`
 - Click the create new story button
 - Before you create your story add some categories-- hit `add categories` button and add a coupe categories before you continue.
 - Now go ahead got ahead and create your story

+## TODO

 ## Change log